The Fundamentals of Seed Placement

 Christopher Boomsma & Tony Vyn, Purdue, have conducted some highly interesting research on plant-to-plant uniformity being more of a challenge in no-till, at least with the planter setup they were running.
 Plant-to-Plant Uniformity is Essential for Optimum Yield in No-Till Continuous Corn

 “Options For No-Till: If [standard] V closing wheels are used in wet soils, you can get severe compaction on both sides and prevent the roots from growing out of the seed trench.
-If pressure is reduced to prevent compaction, you won’t close the seed trench…Failing to press the seed and cover with loose material can lead to total stand failure.
+If pressure is reduced to prevent compaction, you will not close the seed trench…Failing to press the seed and cover with loose material can lead to total stand failure.
 At best, it slows early growth and causes the plant to position its growing point improperly.
 No-tillers must add some type of seed lock mechanism (Keeton seed firmer or a seed lock wheel) to press the seed into the firm and moist soil at the bottom of the trench.
 Then some type of positive action must be used to cover the seed with loose soil and counteract the compaction and smearing that may have been done with the seed opener.
 A spoked wheel can chop up the edge of the seed trench and place some loose material over the top of the seed.
 This loose material keeps the seed zone from drying, allows oxygen exchange, and encourages warming in the area where the growing point will occur.
 Positive closing action is needed in wet and high residue situations.
 This is especially true for some soil types.”

 —Dwayne Beck, PhD, manager Dakota Lakes Research Farm, from several sources circa 1995 and compiled by Beck in 2005 for Exapta (he began stressing the need to approach seed pressing and covering differently in no-till systems as early as the 1980s).